jacoblee93/langchain-translator/README.md

 In an attempt to improve the quality of the dataset over time, I added a thumbs up and thumbs down button to generated messages.
 When a user clicks one of those buttons, it sends feedback on the run that generated the message to LangSmith.
-My plan is to filter runs with positive feedback and add them to the dataset to give the next fine-tuned LLM more examples.

 ![Filtering runs by feedback score](/public/images/feedback.png)

 The app also tracks when a user copies a generated message and logs that as feedback too.
 This is an example of using a more subtle and natural method than direct buttons, though it's a weaker signal since users may copy bad messages too.

+My plan is to filter runs with positive feedback, add them to the dataset, and repeat the above process to improve the fine-tuning process.

 ## 📄 Results